Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 The 2019 FIBA World Cup kicks off Saturday, Aug.
 31, in Shanghai with eight first-round games.
-Team USA will play three more exhibition games before its tournament opener on Sunday, Sept.
+Team USA will play its tournament opener on Sunday, Sept.
 1.

 Team USA has won the previous two World Cup titles in 2010 and 2014.
-Its 13-man roster will be cut down to 12 before the first-round game.
-All 13 current members, as of Aug.
-21, once played college basketball at an NCAA institution.
+All 12 current members once played college basketball at an NCAA institution.

 Below is information on Team USA basketball's roster, schedule and how to stream each remaining exhibition and World Cup tournament game.